freezy/android-xbmcremote-sandbox/README.md

     git submodule init
     git submodule update

-Then you should be able to open it directly in Android Studio.
-Right now there's no functional data connection yet, so don't bother about XBMC setup.

 ## Status Quo
 Still putting the pieces together, so nothing to see yet.
 There are some mockups of